codio/site/source/docs/teacher/create/bulkupload.html.md

 ---
-title: Bulk student upload
+title: Adding Students: Bulk upload
 class_name: docs
 full_width: true
 ---

-### Adding students: bulk upload

 If you have a large number of students to add to your educational organization, you can carry out a bulk upload using a CSV file.